 Furthermore, the 19th St NW / Columbia Rd NW neighborhood has a greater proportion of government workers living in it than 98.6% of the neighborhoods in America, according to NeighborhoodScout's exclusive analysis.
 This is a unique feature of this neighborhood, and one that shapes its character.

 The 19th St NW / Columbia Rd NW neighborhood is very densely populated compared to most U.S. neighborhoods.
 In fact, with 36,942 persons per square mile in the neighborhood, it is more packed with people than 97.8% of the nation's neighborhoods.
 Being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
 To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
 And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the 19th St NW / Columbia Rd NW neighborhood is one of the most walkable neighborhoods in America.

-Did you know that the 19th St NW / Columbia Rd NW neighborhood has more Iranian and Czechoslovakian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the 19th St NW / Columbia Rd NW neighborhood has more Iranian and Arab ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 1.8% of this neighborhood's residents have Iranian ancestry and 0.9% have Czechoslovakian ancestry.
+In fact, 1.9% of this neighborhood's residents have Iranian ancestry and 3.7% have Arab ancestry.

 19th St NW / Columbia Rd NW is also pretty special linguistically.
 Significantly, 1.8% of its residents five years old and above primarily speak Persian at home.
 While this may seem like a small percentage, it is higher than 99.0% of the neighborhoods in America.